Indigenous rights in Canada

 - A letter to the Minister of Indian Affairs and Northern Development urging him settle the longstanding land rights claim by the Lubicon Cree.
 (2006)

 Ontario mining laws

-CFSC has been involved in supporting the effort for a major revision of the Mining Act of Ontario, in particular so it will explicitly respect the rights of Indigenous Peoples regarding resource extraction plans being developed that may affect them or their territory.
+CFSC has been involved in support of the effort for a major revision of the Mining Act of Ontario, in particular so it will explicitly respect the rights of Indigenous Peoples regarding resource extraction plans that may affect them or their territory.

-The origins of CFSC’s work on Indigenous issues dates back to 1974, and concerns about mercury poisoning affecting the Ojibway communities of Grassy Narrows and White Dog in Ontario.
+Our work on Indigenous issues dates back to 1974, and concerns about mercury poisoning affecting the Ojibway communities of Grassy Narrows and White Dog in Ontario.
 The Grassy Narrows community continues to protest their on-going mercury poisoning as well as unauthorized development on their traditional territory.
 CFSC has joined many organizations in urging the Government of Ontario, forestry companies and other corporations to respect international human rights standards that require the Free, Prior and Informed Consent of Indigenous Peoples for decisions that affect their land and resource rights.
 See for example this joint statement (PDF, 2010) and this one (PDF, 2015).
 We continue to support Grassy Narrows and White Dog’s long struggle for the basic necessities of life, including clean river systems to fish in.

 CFSC provides small grants to grassroots projects initiated by Indigenous Peoples or Quakers working with Indigenous Peoples that contribute to the self-empowerment of Indigenous Peoples.
 Quaker connection is useful, but not required.
 Grants are a maximum of $1,000.
 Find out more about CFSC’s grants.
 Below is an example of one of our project grants.